 Who Was Andrew Jackson?

-Andrew Jackson was born in 1767 in the Waxhaws region between North Carolina and South Carolina.
-A lawyer and a landowner, he became a national war hero after defeating the British in the Battle of New Orleans during the War of 1812.
+A lawyer and a landowner, Andrew Jackson became a national war hero after defeating the British in the Battle of New Orleans during the War of 1812.
 Jackson was elected the seventh president of the United States in 1828.
 Known as the "people's president," Jackson destroyed the Second Bank of the United States, founded the Democratic Party, supported individual liberty and instituted policies that resulted in the forced migration of Native Americans.
 He died on June 8, 1845.

 Military Career, the War of 1812